mapninja/GISDay-Stanford2024/GISDay@Stanford 2024 Agenda.md

 - Updates on support and services provided by the Stanford Geospatial Center.
  - Planet.com SkySat Grants for Students
  - AIS Data access from
- - Using Google Earth Engine with your own Google Cloud Project for acces to the Python API
+ - Using Google Earth Engine with your own Google Cloud Project for access to the Earth Engine Python API and more

 ---